 - Call someone sober to pick you up, even if that means calling your parents.

 Although parents should not condone underage drinking or provide their children with an avenue to, the reality is that many people under age 21 do consume alcohol.
 It is better for parents to have open discussions with their children than to ignore the topic completely.

 If your high school teen has suffered injuries or was killed as a victim of a Georgia drunk driving crash, you and your family have rights to seek a legal recovery.
-Please call a Georgia DUI injury attorney at the Law Offices of Shane Smith at 770-HURT-999 or (866) 979-1629 to request a free consultation.
+Please call a Georgia DUI injury attorney at Shane Smith Law at 770-HURT-999 or (866) 979-1629 to request a free consultation.
 We can also provide a complimentary copy of our book, I Was Hit by a Drunk Driver: What Do I Do Next?
 The Guide for Victims of Georgia Drunk Driving Accidents.